-Prohibited persons.
-South Carolina law prohibits handgun sales to or possession by any person who is convicted of a crime of violence; a fugitive; a habitual drunkard or drug addict; adjudicated mentally incompetent; a member of a subversive organization; under 21 years of age (with limited exceptions); or adjudged unfit to carry or possess a pistol.
-A person who buys a handgun from a licensed dealer must be a South Carolina resident.
-Handgun purchases are limited to one in each 30-day period.
+Prohibited persons South Carolina law prohibits handgun sales to or possession by any person who is convicted of a crime of violence in any U.S. jurisdiction; a fugitive from justice; a habitual drunkard or drug addict; adjudicated mentally incompetent; a member of a subversive organization; under 21 years of age (with limited exceptions); or adjudged unfit to carry or possess a pistol.

-Restoration of rights.
-A convicted felon's right to own a handgun can be restored if that person receives a pardon or an expungement of the conviction, unless the offense committed was a crime of violence.
+Restoration of rights A convicted felon's right to own a handgun can be restored if that person receives a pardon or an expungement of the conviction, unless the offense committed was a crime of violence.